 Having these conversations about discrimination is important.
 The goal is not to point out who is doing it right and who has been doing it wrong for a while.
 There are indeed so many people who might be throwing derogatory comments without even knowing they are derogatory.
 There might not be bad intentions or evilness behind their comments, but still, they are hurtful, and they perpetuate misconceptions about groups of people, particularly people of color.

 In Political Fashion, we believe that knowledge is power.
-We believe that information is the best tool to keep growing as a human being because being an eagerly informed human being will never be out of style.
-Here are some key points about Black hair, its history, and its importance.
+We believe that information is the best tool to keep growing and thriving in our community because being an eagerly informed human being will never be out of style.
+Here are some key points about Black hair, its history, and its relevance as a subject to discuss.

 Standards of Beauty